ktor-doc-jp/ktor-doc-jp/quickstart/1index.md

 ```
 {: .compact}

-Since Ktor is not 1.0 yet, we have custom maven repositories for distributing our early preview artifacts.
+Since Ktor is not yet 1.0, we have custom Maven repositories for distributing our early preview artifacts.
-You have to set up a couple of repositories as shown below, so your tools can find ktor artifacts and dependencies.
+You have to set up a couple of repositories as shown below, so your tools can find Ktor artifacts and dependencies.

 Of course, don't forget to include the actual artifact!
 For our quickstart, we are using the `ktor-server-netty` artifact.
 That includes Ktor's core, netty, and the ktor-netty connector as transitive dependencies.
 You can, of course, include any additional dependencies that you need.

-Since ktor is designed to be modular, you will require additional artifacts and potentially other repositories
+Since Ktor is designed to be modular, you will require additional artifacts and potentially other repositories
 for specific features.
-You can find the required artifacts (and repositories when required) for each feature in the
+You can find the required artifacts (and repositories where required) for each feature in the
 specific feature documentation.
 {:.note}

 ## Hello World

-A simple hello world in Ktor would look like this:
+A simple hello world in Ktor looks like this:

 ![Ktor Hello World](/quickstart/1/ktor_hello_world_main.png)